 Internationals often use Luxembourg as an offshore bank — in fact, many of the country’s banking clients are non-residents.
 Beside those that simply work in the country and live across the border (cross-border workers), other customers have chosen to bank in Luxembourg due to:

 - its greater privacy

-- favourable taxation for companies (it boasts one of the lowest total tax rates in Western Europe)
+- favorable taxation for companies (it boasts one of the lowest total tax rates in Western Europe)

 - access to deposits and protection against local, political, or financial instability.

 Read more about offshore banking and its benefits in our detailed guide.

 Luxembourg, like many other countries, has had to deal with its fair share of banking fraud and scams.
 These include credit card fraud, telephone scams, and phishing.